Pancreas: Cancer

 Because of the late development of symptoms, most cancer presents at an advanced stage.
 Only 10 to 15% of tumours are suitable for surgical resection.
 As of 2018, when chemotherapy is given the FOLFIRINOX regimen containing fluorouracil, irinotecan, oxaliplatin and leucovorin has been shown to extend survival beyond traditional gemcitabine regimens.
-For the most part, treatment is palliative, focus on the management of symptoms that develop.
-This may include management of itch, a choledochojejunostomy or the insertion of stents with ERCP to facilitate the drainage of bile, and medications to help control pain.
-In the United States pancreatic cancer is the fourth most common cause of deaths due to cancer.
+For the most part, treatment is palliative, focusing on the management of symptoms that develop.
+This may include management of itch, a choledochojejunostomy, or the insertion of stents with ERCP to facilitate the drainage of bile, and medications to help control pain.
+In the United States, pancreatic cancer is the fourth most common cause of death due to cancer.
 The disease occurs more often in the developed world, which had 68% of new cases in 2012.
-Pancreatic adenocarcinoma typically has poor outcomes with the average percentage alive for at least one and five years after diagnosis being 25% and 5% respectively.
+Pancreatic adenocarcinoma typically has poor outcomes, with the average percentage alive for at least one and five years after diagnosis being 25% and 5% respectively.
 In localized disease where the cancer is small (< 2 cm) the number alive at five years is approximately 20%.

 There are several types of pancreatic cancer, involving both the endocrine and exocrine tissue.
 The many types of pancreatic endocrine tumors are all uncommon or rare, and have varied outlooks.
-However the incidence of these cancers has been rising sharply; it is not clear to what extent this reflects increased detection, especially through medical imaging, of tumors that would be very slow to develop.
+However, the incidence of these cancers has been rising sharply; it is not clear to what extent this reflects increased detection, especially through medical imaging, of tumors that would be very slow to develop.
 Insulinomas (largely benign) and gastrinomas are the most common types.
 For those with neuroendocrine cancers the number alive after five years is much better at 65%, varying considerably with type.

 A solid pseudopapillary tumour is a low-grade malignant tumour of the pancreas of papillary architecture that typically afflicts young women.